Perinatal Trauma

 Walking Group

-These groups are free, informal and a low pressure way to connect with others who may have been through something similar.
+These groups are informal and a low pressure way to connect with others who may have been through something similar.
 There’s no expectation that anyone has to share but it’s a safe and validating place if you do wish to.
-It’s also a great way to get out for some gentle exercise with others.
+It’s also a great way to get out for some gentle exercise alongside others.

-No sign up or commitments required.
+No costs, sign up or commitments required.